 Your information has been modified successfully.
 Do you want to save your changes?

-General managers need a myriad of interconnected skills to contribute to value creation for their respective companies.
+Managers need a myriad of interconnected general management skills to contribute to value creation for their respective companies.
 These include:

 However, questions still remain even with the current definition: